LeidenUniversityLibrary/cds-lab-homepage/docs/enriching-resources/policy-framework.md

 ### Example: HTML file as external body

 Many documents on the Web are available in HTML format.
 You can refer to (fragments of) HTML files as the body of annotations.

+## Motivation and purpose of annotations

+In the Web Annotation Model, motivation and purpose are used to present a reason for the annotation, thereby also explaining the nature of the relationship between the target and the body of the annotation.

 ## Storage and access